getzlab/rnaseqc/README.md

       -t[TAG...], --tag=[TAG...]
 Filter out reads with the specified tag.

-      --chimeric-tag=[TAG]              Reads maked with the specified tag will be called as Chimeric.
-Defaults to 'mC' for STAR
+      --chimeric-tag=[TAG]              Reads maked with the specified tag will be labeled as Chimeric.
+Defaults to 'mC' for compatibility with STAR

-      -e, --exclude                     Exclude chimeric reads from the read counts
+      --exclude-chimeric                Exclude chimeric reads from the read counts

       "--" can be used to terminate flag options and force all following